ramonaspence/chefs-notebook/README.md

 This app is meant to be a place to keep records organized, making it easy to refer to, share with others, and even receive feedback on.

 ## Tools used for this application:
-* The front-end is built in React
+* React
-* The back-end is built in Django
+* Django
-* with a restful API built in Django_Rest_Framework
+* Django-Rest-Framework
-* AWS3 Buckets is used to upload and store images for this application
+* and lots of libraries listed under dependencies

 ## Libraries used for this application: